-By understanding different dimensions of diversity, organizations become aware, acknowledge, appreciate, and finally play on diversity to deliver better business results.
+By understanding different dimensions of diversity Diversity in the workplace, organizations become aware, acknowledge, appreciate, and finally play on diversity to deliver better business results.
 There are multiple models of diversity that have been suggested by various psychologists and research institutes.

-By sensitizing employees of the local traditions, cultural norms (both tacit and explicit) and then blending them with organizational values we can provide a predictable, coherent and inclusive workplace context to the employees.
+By sensitizing employees about the local traditions, and cultural norms (both tacit and explicit) and then blending them with organizational values we can provide a predictable, coherent, and inclusive workplace context to the employees.

-Level 1: Personality — This covers all the factors that constitute the personal style of the person.
-Behavioural style, personality traits, own interests and passion are unique to an individual and together constitute the overall unique personality of a person.
+This covers all the factors that constitute the personal style of the person.
+Behavioral style, personality traits, own interests, and passion are unique to an individual and together constitute the overall unique personality of a person.
 Several assessments are available to measure differences in the personality – such as DiSC and MBTI.
-However, when a person derives their identity from a certain personality, the context may be more subjective than something that can be measured by an objective tool.
+However, when a person derives their identity from a certain personality, the context may be more subjective than something objective.

-The current dialogue around Diversity usually relate to the Personality, Internal and External dimensions of diversity.
+To conclude, the current dialogue around Diversity in the workplace usually relates to the Personality, Internal and External dimensions of diversity.
 By understanding the degree of discrimination minority groups within these dimensions may face and building programs to counter the effect of related biases and stereotypes, organizations can build an inclusive workplace.

 Contact us if you are interested in a diversity and inclusion program that is tailored to the needs of your organization or team.